mhart/react-server-example/README.md

       // you can bundle it up or serve it locally if you like '<script src=//fb.me/react-0.9.0.min.js></script>' +

-      // Ensure that our initial data is also accessible on the client-side by
-      // embedding it here in the page.
-We could have used a window-level
-      // variable, or even a JSON-typed script tag, but this option is safer
-      // from namespacing and injection issues, and doesn't require parsing '<script>React.__myAppProps = ' + escapeJs(JSON.stringify(props)) + '</script>' +

-      // Then the browser will fetch the client-side bundle, which we serve
+      // Then the browser will fetch the browserified bundle, which we serve
       // from the endpoint below.
-This includes our component and our
+This exposes our component so it can be
-      // initialisation code, which will render our component on the
-      // client-side into the `content` div (essentially no DOM tree changes
-      // will occur, but the events will all be wired up correctly) '<script src=/bundle.js></script>'
+      // referenced from the next script block '<script src=/bundle.js></script>' +

+      // This script renders the component in the browser using the component
+      // from the browserified bundle and the same props we used to render
+      // server-side.
+We could have used a window-level variable, or even a
+      // JSON-typed script tag, but this option is safe from namespacing and
+      // injection issues, and doesn't require parsing '<script>' +
+        'var MyApp = require("./myApp.js"), container = document.getElementById("content");' +
+        'React.renderComponent(MyApp(' + escapeJs(JSON.stringify(props)) + '), container)' +
+      '</script>'
     )

   // This endpoint is hit when the browser is requesting bundle.js from the page above